martinrotter/rssguard/resources/docs/Documentation.md

 Note that the above examples are cross-platform and you can use the exact same command on Windows, Linux or macOS, if your operating system is properly configured.

+This feature is very flexible and can be used to scrape data with [CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp).
+There is ready-made [Python script](https://github.com/Owyn/CSS2RSS) which can be used to scrape websites with CSS selectors very easily.
+Make sure to give its author the credit he deserves.

 RSS Guard offers [placeholder](#userd-plac) `%data%` which is automatically replaced with full path to RSS Guard's [user data folder](#userd), allowing you to make your configuration fully portable.
 You can, therefore, use something like this as source script line: `bash#%data%/scripts/download-feed.sh`.

 Also, working directory of process executing the script is set to point to RSS Guard's user data folder.

 There are some examples of website scrapers [here](https://github.com/martinrotter/rssguard/tree/master/resources/scripts/scrapers), most of them are written in Python 3, thus their execution line is similar to `python script.py`.
 Make sure to examine each script for more information on how to use it.

-After your source feed data are downloaded either via URL or custom script, you can optionally post-process the data with one more custom script, which will take **raw source data as input** and must produce processed valid feed data to **standard output** while printing all error messages to **error output**.
+After your source feed data are downloaded either via URL or custom script, you can optionally post-process the data with one more custom script, which will take **raw source data as input** and must produce valid feed data to **standard output** while printing all error messages to **error output**.

 Format of post-process script execution line is the same as above.